joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/29/us/supreme-court-fbi-raid.html

 **Serving Up Satisfaction in the Kitchen and the Bedroom**\
-`“Câreme,” a new Apple TV+ series, is based on the life of a 19th-century society chef who delighted diners and lovers.
+`“Carême,” a new Apple TV+ series, is based on the life of a 19th-century society chef who delighted diners and lovers.
 It’s very French.`\
 https://nytimes.com/2025/04/29/arts/television/careme-french-chef.html

 **Kings hire Doug Christie as permanent head coach**\